maxkalik/ios-intro/lesson_03/exercises/UILabel-with-random-word.md

-# News Feed
+# News Feed App

 1. Create your own News Feed app using https://newsapi.org
-2. Sort new by date
+2. News should be sorted by date
 3. Update ArticleViewController
   - Add UILabel - Title of Article
   - Add UILabel or UITextView to show full text of Article.
 JSON field is - `content`
-  - Add UIImage using URL of image.
+  - Add UIImageView using URL of image.
 JSON field is - `urlToImage`

 ```json
 {